rdpate/helpfile/readme.md

 Subtopics
 ---------

-A helpfile may have subtopics.
+A help may have subtopics.
 These are in directories named after the parents.

     /path/to/file
-    /path/to/helpfile/file.help.en.txt
+    /path/to/help/file.help.en.txt
-    /path/to/helpfile/file/subtopic.help.en.txt
+    /path/to/help/file/subtopic.help.en.txt
-    /path/to/helpfile/file/subtopic/subsubtopic.help.en.txt
+    /path/to/help/file/subtopic/subsubtopic.help.en.txt

 Section Locales